Quantum-probabilistic Hamiltonian learning for generative modelling & anomaly detection

 where the state for $d$-th data point with $n$ individual feature probabilities given as $p_i$, has been represented as the sample $i$, drawn from Bernoulli distribution.
-Notice that the mean value will reproduce the initial probabilities if one draws enough samples.
 This state can be embedded on a quantum circuit by applying Pauli-$X$ gates where Bernoulli distribution results in 1.
 The combination of the entire data set in terms of sampled states can be represented as,

 where $\alpha_d$ is the weight of each data point within the data set $\mathcal{D}$.
 Here $N$ represents the number of samples drawn from the Bernoulli distribution for each data point.
-Finally, the mixed state of the entire data set can be represented as $\sigD = \state{\mathcal{D}}\stateinv{\mathcal{D}}$ with appropriate normalisation.
+Finally, the mixed state of the entire data set can be represented as $\sigD = \state{\mathcal{D}}\stateinv{\mathcal{D}}$ with appropriate normalization.
+Notice that, now a data point does not correspond to a single circuit measurement but of a stack of circuits with different binary inputs from a single Bernoulli distribution.
+Furthermore, one can learn the correlation structure of the by means of a variational ansatz, $\hat{U}(\phi)$, where $\phi$ represents the trainable parameters of the ansatz.